Völkisch-Social Bloc

+Poster of the Völkisch-Social Bloc for the Reichstag election of 1924.

-The Völkisch-Social Bloc ("Völkisch-Sozialer Block" or "Völkisch-Sozialer-Block" or "VSB" or "V-S-B") was a right-wing electoral alliance in post World War I Germany.
+The Völkisch-Social Bloc (German: Völkisch-Sozialer Block or Völkisch-Sozialer-Block, VSB or V-S-B) was a right-wing electoral alliance in post-World War I Germany.
 Its philosophy was loosely aligned with that of the NSDAP (Nazi Party).
 Anton Drexler was elected in February 1924 to the Landtag of Bavaria as a representative of the VSB.
 Artur Dinter was elected in February 1924 to the Landtag of Thuringia as a representative of the VSB.
 He was expelled from the party in December 1924.

-Christian Mergenthaler was elected to the Württemberg Landtag in May 1924 as a representative of the VSB.
-Rudolf Jordan was active as a speaker for the VSB by 1924, though he was not a member.
-From 1923 to 1925, Josef Wagner was also a member of the VSB in Westphalia.
+Christian Mergenthaler was elected to the Landtag of the Free People's State of Württemberg in May 1924 as a representative of the VSB.
+Rudolf Jordan was active as a speaker for the VSB by 1924, although he was not a member.
+From 1923 to 1925, Josef Wagner was also a member of the VSB in the province of Westphalia.